OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 |interval_YYYYMMDD_5.bulk    |Order book snapshots in "bulk" form for all regions and types for the given day.|
 |interval_YYYYMMDD_5.index.gz|Order book snapshot bulk file for the given day.                                |

 Note that book data files are significantly larger than market history files as they contain every order book snapshot for every type in every region on a given day.
 At time of writing, a typical book index file is about 100KB which is manageable.
 However, bulk files are typically 500MB while zipped archives are 250MB.
 A year of data is about 90GB of storage.
 By the way, the `5` in the file name indicates that these are five minute snapshot files.
-In the future, we may generate snapshots with dfferent intervals.
+In the future, we may generate snapshots with different intervals.
 You can easily generate your own sampling frequency using the five minute samples as a source since these these are currently the highest resolution samples available.

 The tar'd archive files \(e.g. tgz files\), when extracted, contain files of the form `interval_TYPE_YYYYMMDD_5.book.gz` where `TYPE` is the type ID for which order book snapshots are recorded, and `YYYYMMDD` is the date on which the snapshots were recorded.
 The content of each file is slightly more complicated and is explained below.
 Here is the contents of a sample file: